 They tie up heavy burdens hard to carry and lay them on people’s shoulders, but they will not lift a finger to move them.

 Out of their devotion to the Law, the Pharisees develop a vast array of detailed minor rules, referred to as the “fence around the Law,” meant to ensure obedience to the commandments.
-This collection of rules, which eventually reached 613 in number, came to be a heavy burden for the people to carry, and the scribes and the Pharisees did nothing to alleviate this onus.
+This collection of rules, which eventually reached 613 in number, came to be an impossible burden for the people, and the scribes and the Pharisees did nothing to alleviate this onus.

 Contrasts this with Jesus’ teaching in Matthew 11:28-30: “Come to me, all you who labor and are burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am meek and humble of heart; and you will find rest for yourselves.
 For my yoke is easy, and my burden light.”